Skip to content

 Preparation:

 Cut carrot, cucumber, and avocado into thin strips.
-Soak rice paper briefly, fill with vegetables, herbs, and tofu, and roll tightly.
+Briefly soak rice paper, fill with vegetables, herbs, and tofu, and roll tightly.
 Brush rolls with sesame oil and place in the air fryer.
-Cook at 356°F until golden brown.
-Mix lime juice and ginger for the dip.
+Cook at 180°C (356°F) for about 5 to 7 minutes until golden brown and crispy on the outside.
+For the dip, mix soy sauce, lime juice, and ginger.

-Secret tip: Serve warm – with the dip, it tastes like street food from Southeast Asia!
+Secret tip: Serve warm immediately–with the dip, it tastes like street food from Southeast Asia!

 Warm Pineapple with Coconut Yogurt

-What many don’t know: Pineapple not only provides a good dose of vitamin C but also contains the enzyme bromelain, which aids digestion.4 The coconut yogurt used is usually lactose-free and contains – just like classic yogurt – beneficial probiotics.
+What many don’t know: Pineapple not only provides a good dose of vitamin C for a fresh kick but also the enzyme bromelain, which supports digestion.4 The coconut yogurt used is usually lactose-free and contains–just like classic yogurt–live lactic acid bacteria.
+These probiotics promote a healthy gut flora and can strengthen the immune system.
 Mint has a cooling effect, and lime provides additional antioxidants.5

 Ingredients (for 2 servings):